HRSA Holds Behavioral Health Workforce Development Conference at William James College

 During the conference, attendees broke into two focus groups.
 One group, led by William James College President Nicholas Covino and Linda Cragin, director of the Massachusetts Area Health Education Center (MassAHEC) Network, discussed preparing the behavioral health workforce to meet mental health and substance use disorder needs through pre-service preparation.

-The second focus group, led by Vice President of Professional Development & Member Advancement of the Massachusetts League of Community Health Centers Deborah Murphy and Senior Director of Public Policy and Research at the Association for Behavioral Healthcare Amanda Gilman, discussed identifying and promoting organizational strategies to attract and retain the behavioral health workforce, particularly early career professionals.
+The second focus group, led by Vice President of Professional Development and Member Advancement of the Massachusetts League of Community Health Centers Deborah Murphy and Senior Director of Public Policy and Research at the Association for Behavioral Healthcare Amanda Gilman, discussed identifying and promoting organizational strategies to attract and retain the behavioral health workforce, particularly early career professionals.

 HRSA is an agency of the U.S Department of Health and Human Services dedicated to improving healthcare for disadvantaged groups.
 Its mission is “to improve health outcomes and address health disparities through access to quality services, a skilled health workforce, and innovative, high-value programs.”